nesi/hpc_training/_lessons/005-slurm.md

 The Slurm *account* is just your NeSI project's code.
 If you only have one project then you don't need to specify it.

+### Partitions

 At present it is also necessary to specfiy which Slurm *partition* the job will run in.
 For any project without the prefix "niwap" the correct partition will be "NeSI".
 This includes most projects with the prefix "niwa", which are NIWA-as-NeSI-collaborator projects.
 We do hope that it will not be necessary to specify the partition in the long term, since it is determined by the account you specify anyway.

 There is also a "Debug" partition and a "NeSI_Forage" partition available to NeSI projects.
 Please check back here for documentation on these later.
 Beware that at present jobs longer than 10 minutes submitted to Debug will submit OK but then never start, while jobs submitted to "NeSI_Forage" jobs may be terminated by Slurm so that other jobs can run.
+Finally, there are partitions "NIWA_Research", "NIWA_Forage" and "Operations" which are not accessable by jobs which belong to NeSI projects.

 ## Submitting a batch script with `sbatch`